GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 **Slide 30:** Essentially, template languages allow applications to output HTML dynamically, based on data and logic.
 You're not writing a bunch of HTML, you're writing logic and passing data, and letting the machine take care of the repetitive hassle of writing all that HTML.

-**Slide 31:** If HTML is highly standardized.
-The world of templates and template languages is… not so much.
+**Slide 31:** If HTML is highly standardized, the world of templates and template languages is… not so much.
 There are all kinds of template languages, changing all the time.
 Developers might know a bunch of them, or they might only know one really well.
 While HTML evolves slowly, the product of a centralized international standards body, template languages follow the logic of the marketplace, finding new evolutionary niches based on new developer needs, individual passion, and a desire to build something new and better, or even just different.
 There will always be more of them.

 **Slide 32:** So, the web wouldn't exist without the standardized interoperability of a common HTML…